Himmelt/LightArea/README.md

 and erase all the dark corners of the buildings.

 If we set the gamma lower than 1.0, we can make the area darker.

+**Notice, The light of gamma is just video effect, the real light(value of Daylight Sensor) is not changed.**

 ### Features
 1. Hold the select tool(default WoodenAxe), left click to set the start point,